mbourgey/EBI_cancer_workshop_CNV/README.md

 ---------------------------------
 # NGS data analysis
-In this session  we will produce the main steps of the analysis of NGS data in order to detectc CNV and also to estimate cellularity, ploidy of the tuor sample.
+In this session  we will produce the main steps of the analysis of NGS data in order to detect CNV and also to estimate cellularity, ploidy of the tumor sample.
 Sequenza is the tool we will use to perform this analysis.
 Sequenza is able to perform the CNV analysis in both WGS and WES data.

 It consists of a two Python pre-processing steps followed by a third step in R to infer the samples estimates and to plot the results for interpretation.

-In a second timel we will also be using IGV to visualise and manually inspect the copy number variation we inferred in the first part for validation purposes.
+In a second time we will also been using IGV to visualise and manually inspect the copy number variation, we inferred in the first part, for validation purposes.

 ## Data Source
 We will be working on a CageKid sample pair, patient C0053.